-From 2005 to 2012, he worked at Bank Al-Maghrib, the Central Bank of Morocco, where he served as Director of Economics, Statistics and International Relations.
-In this capacity, he provided strategic leadership in defining and supporting monetary policy.
-He was also in charge of the Research department and a member of the cabinet of the Governor.
-Prior to joining Bank Al-Maghrib, Karim El Aynaoui worked for eight years at the World Bank, as an Economist for the Middle East, North Africa, and Africa regions.
+From 2005 to 2012, he worked at the Central Bank of Morocco (Bank Al-Maghrib) where he served as Director of Economics, Statistics and International Relations.
+He was also in charge of the Research Department and was a member of the cabinet of the Governor.
+Prior to joining Bank Al-Maghrib, Karim El Aynaoui worked for eight years at the World Bank, as an Economist within the Middle East, North Africa, and Africa regions.

 He has published books and journal articles on macroeconomic issues in developing countries.
-His recent works include co-authoring books on renewing the growth strategy of Morocco and the Moroccan labor market.
-He has also co-edited a book on international mitigation policies to combat climate change and a special issue on food price volatility in the Oxford Economic Papers.
+His recent work includes co-authored books on renewing Morocco’s growth strategy and on the Moroccan labor market.

-Karim El Aynaoui holds a PhD in economics from the University of Bordeaux, where he taught for three years courses in statistics and economics.
+Karim El Aynaoui holds a PhD in economics from the University of Bordeaux, where he taught courses in statistics and economics for three years.